dyancl/learn-chaincode/README.md

+# Before you start
+This works only with IBM bluemix blockchain V0.5 developer preview version.

 # How to write chaincode
 This tutorial demonstrates the basic building blocks and functionality necessary to build an elementary [Hyperledger fabric](https://github.com/hyperledger/fabric) chaincode application.
 You will be incrementally building up to a working chaincode that will be able to create generic assets.
 Then, you will interact with the chaincode by using the network's API.
 After reading and completing this tutorial, you should be able to explicitly answer the following questions: